Marfa, Texas: Infrastructure

 On October 1, 2009, the city council voted to no longer have a local police department.
 At the time, the Presidio County Sheriff's Department and Texas Highway Patrol provided law enforcement for the city, as well as the county as a whole.
-As of 2019, however, the Marfa Police Department has been re-created, and five officers, to include a chief and lieutenant, oversee law enforcement within the city limits.
+As of 2019, however, the Marfa Police Department has been re-established, and five officers, including a chief and lieutenant, oversee law enforcement within the city limits.

 Education

 Marfa is served by the Marfa Independent School District.
 Within it, Marfa Elementary School and Marfa Junior/Senior High School serve the city.